Top 5 Waterfalls Near Asheville .

 Nestled with Nantahala National Forest, the Upper Whitewater Falls are the highest east of the Rockies, standing at about 411ft.

-In contrast, the aforementioned elephant-stack is but a calamity waiting to happen.
 The path to the falls and back runs at around 0.6 miles, and follows a paved path, winding up through forest.
 Alongside this path lies the not-infrequent park bench, perfect for sitting, sleeping, or picnicking on your way back from the falls.

-Paired with restrooms at the trail head, Upper Whitewater Falls is one of the most domesticated waterfalls near Asheville—not to say the destination nor the journey are lesser for it.
+Paired with restrooms at the trail head, Upper Whitewater Falls is one of the most domesticated waterfalls near Asheville.
+Not to say the destination nor the journey are lesser for it.

 Looking Glass is about one hour away from Asheville, as are all further waterfalls in this list.
 By this fact, it may be hard to distinguish one waterfall from the other.
 The solution, of course, is to visit all the waterfalls near Asheville.